Many people ask why Hemp Seed Oil and Fish Oil are such a big deal in nutrition.

 Omega-fatty acids are some of the most important components of the human diet, so it’s no surprise that we’ve turned to supplements that can fit our needs.

 Omega fatty acids are considered essential nutrients because the body needs them to maintain proper functionality – we simply can’t operate without them.
-Because our body does not produce them on its own, we need an external source to provide – in this case, our diet.
+Because our body does not produce them on its own, we need an external source to provide them – in this case, our diet.

 Eating seafood is an easy way to fulfil the body’s need for omega fatty acids, although it’s not quite for everyone.
 But now there’s a new way to meet your RDI of essential fatty acids – Hemp Seed Oil.
 Hemp Seed Oil is also high in Omega-3 fatty acids and is made by extracting it from a specific source, much like fish oil.
 It can then be put into capsules and distributed to consumers.